My Peruvian Hot Chocolate is rich and creamy with hints of cinnamon and cloves. Traditionally served with a slice of Panettone. Funny story included!

 Whenever someone new came to my Mom’s annual Christmas Eve open house, they would try the hot chocolate and say “Wow!
 This is so delicious!”
 Then both my Mom and Tía Renee would smile taking credit.
 I love how the family is so competitive with cooking.

 When my husband Bill and I were first going out, we spent our first Christmas Eve together as a couple at my Mom’s open house.
 My whole family was there.
 The men in my family are a bunch of jokers and can be quite intimidating.
 Don’t get me wrong, they’re nice and all, but if you’re new coming into the family, you will have to go through an initiation of sorts.
-I knew they were thinking of something to say to this blond, Scottish, French Canadian, and other bloodlines I keep forgetting.
+I knew they were thinking of something to say to this blond, Scottish, French Canadian, and other bloodlines I keep forgetting

 Bill made it too easy for them…

 Picture this: a table FULL of delicious food.
 There were mashed potatoes, roast beef, gravy, saltado, rice, and other delicious dishes.
 Bill, who my uncles called Bob just to bother him, filled up his plate like he hasn’t eaten in a week.
 I was a little embarrassed at his glutenous nature.
-This particular Christmas Eve, my Mom decided to put the hot chocolate out along with the food instead of afterwards.
+This particular Christmas Eve, my Mom decided to put the hot chocolate out along with the food instead of afterward.

 Tío Joe: “Hey Bob, how’s that gravy?”